What is Prime Cost?

 - It is a factor of direct cost, which means the summation of all the expenses like direct cost, conversion cost, and manufacturing cost that are directly incurred in the actual production of goods.

-- While direct labor is the same in all the industries, and the wages paid to the workers who worked for manufacturing a car are also accumulated with the raw material cost to calculate the Prime Cost of a car.
+- While direct labor is the same in all the industries, the wages paid to the workers who worked for manufacturing a car are also accumulated with the raw material cost to calculate the Prime Cost of a car.

 - Any indirect cost like selling, administration, advertisements overhead is not a part of this Cost.